Interested in hunting both small and big game with as few guns as possible?

 Before we start, I recognize that one piece of criticism leveled against these choices is that they may be a “jack of all trades, but a master of none.”
 Of course there are other firearms that may be better at doing a particular task than some of the hunting guns on this list.
 However, the point of this list is to avoid specialization and present a minimum number of hunting guns to accomplish a maximum number of hunting tasks.

-Not only is the Remington Model 870 very reasonably priced and extremely reliable, but it is super versatile as well.
-If you purchase a 3″ model with interchangeable choke tubes, you can use both 2 3/4″ and 3″ shells and hunt basically any type of bird: dove, quail, chukar, grouse, pheasant, turkey, duck, geese, etc.
+Not only is the Remington Model 870 very reasonably priced and extremely reliable, but it’s super versatile as well.
+If you purchase a 3-inch model with interchangeable choke tubes, you can use both 2 3/4-inch and 3-inch shells to hunt basically any type of bird: doves, quail, chukars, grouse, pheasants, turkeys, ducks, geese, etc.

-It’s also just a good idea in general to keep some kind of .22 caliber gun around.
-Though it’s not quite as easy or as cheap to come by as it used to be, .22 LR ammo is still the least expensive ammo around and you can buy a bunch of it without breaking the bank.
-It is also easy to store that ammo without taking up much space.
+It’s also just a good idea in general to keep some kind of .22-caliber gun in your collection.
+Though it’s not quite as easy or as cheap to come by as it used to be, .22 LR ammo is still the least expensive ammo around, so you can buy a bunch of it without breaking the bank.
+It’s also easy to store without taking up much space.

 Over the years, many rabbits, squirrels, and foxes have fallen to the 10/22.
 A skilled marksman can take down game at slightly longer ranges with a .22 than is possible when using a shotgun.
-There are also sub-sonic rounds available for the .22, which is ideal for people who don’t want to make too much noise when hunting or shooting.
+There are also subsonic rounds available for the .22, which is ideal for people who don’t want to make too much noise when hunting or shooting.

 Finally, several of the major manufacturers also produce “rat shot” rounds for the .22.
-These rounds are basically .22 caliber shotgun shells, designed for shooting rats, snakes, and other undesirable creatures at close range in situations where you would not want to use a shotgun or a full sized .22 caliber bullet.
+These rounds are basically .22-caliber shotgun shells, designed for shooting rats, snakes and other undesirable creatures at close range in situations where you would not want to use a shotgun or a full-sized, .22-caliber bullet.

-Some hunters are understandably hesitant about purchasing a Remington Model 700 after the problems that led to the recent recall of some Remington 700 rifles.
+Some hunters are understandably hesitant about purchasing a Remington Model 700 after the recall of some Remington 700 rifles and the announcement that the company is filing for bankruptcy.
 If you don’t feel comfortable using a Remington 700, that’s fine.
 Fortunately, there are lots of other good choices out there for someone who wants a nice .30-06 hunting rifle.
-For instance, the Savage 110, Winchester Model 70, and the Ruger Hawkeye (just to name a few) are all very popular hunting rifles with good reputations.
+In fact, there are so many solid choices, it’s actually really tough to label any one of them as “the best .30-06 rifle.”

-In the hands of a skilled marksman, a quality.30-06 hunting rifle is also capable of excellent accuracy at long range.
-A hunter who knows what they are doing should have no problems making a 300-400 yard shot (perhaps even more) on an animal with this rifle.
 Another advantage of the .30-06 is that there are a wide variety of bullet types and weights available on the market.
-While most .30-06 bullets are in the 150-180gr weight range, it is possible to find them as light at 110gr and as heavy as 220gr, making it an incredibly versatile big game hunting rifle.
+While most .30-06 bullets are in the 150-180-grain weight range, it is possible to find them as light at 110-grain and as heavy as 220-grain, making it an incredibly versatile big-game hunting rifle.

-When using solids, the .375 H&H might be the best cartridge for hunting the Tiny 10 species of pygmy antelope because it will ethically take these small and delicate animals, but cause surprisingly little damage to their hides.
-The same is true for many species of plains game like impala or zebra when using a controlled expansion bullet.
+In fact, a .375 H&H rifle shooting non-expanding bullets is a very popular choice for hunting the Tiny 10 species of pygmy antelope because it’ll ethically take these small and delicate animals, but cause surprisingly little damage to their hides.
+The same is true for many species of plains game, like impalas or zebras, when using a controlled expansion bullet.

 What do you think about our choices for the four hunting guns you should own in order to hunt the widest possible range of game?